Ruan (footballer, born 2005)

-Ruan Pereira Duarte (born 3 May 2005), simply known as Ruan, is a Brazilian footballer who plays as a forward for Juventude.
+Ruan Pereira Duarte (born 3 May 2005), simply known as Ruan, is a Brazilian professional footballer who plays as a forward for Turkish Süper Lig club Alanyaspor.

 Club career

 Born in Caxias do Sul, Rio Grande do Sul, Ruan joined Juventude's youth setup in 2016, aged eleven.
 On 5 August 2022, he signed his first professional contract with the club, for three years.

 Ruan made his first team – and Série A – debut on 3 September 2022, coming on as a late substitute for Óscar Ruiz in a 1–1 home draw against Avaí.

+On 1 August 2024, Ruan joined Liga Portugal 2 side Portimonense on a four-year deal.

+On 12 September 2025, Ruan signed a five-year contract with Alanyaspor in Turkey.